algorand/pyteal-utils/README.md

 ## Testing utilites
-How many times you already found your self copying&pasting the same helper functions and classes form different projects?
+How many times you already found your self copying&pasting the same helper functions and classes from different projects?
 We want to avoid this!

 To ensure homogeneous and repeatable tests please use common helpers from [utils.py](https://github.com/algorand/pyteal-utils/blob/main/tests/utils.py).